unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.39 [20 February 2020] =
+[Bugfix] LiveJournal and Twitch were appearing as blank icons in the social login icon-bar (if selected) after updating plugin to previous version

 = 7.12.38 [14 February 2020] =
 * [Security] Temporarily removed LiveJournal from social login networks due to an authentication bypass vulnerability
 * [Improvement] Updated Twitter Auth library to latest version